cbayley-edu/readme-generator/README.md

 ![questions](./imgs/questions.png)

 The Project Title and Usage answers are required as noted in the prompt.
-The Usage section will lauch notepad or vim (or your default text editor), which gives you the ability to enter multiple lines of text with carriage returns that will appear exactly as you type it when the README is generated.
+The Usage section will launch notepad or vim (or your default text editor), which gives you the ability to enter multiple lines of text with carriage returns that will appear exactly as you type it when the README is generated.
 You can also include references to images to include screen shots.

 ![usage-text-question](./imgs/usage-text-question.png)
 ![usage-text](./imgs/usage-text.png)